 Like other Nest products, you benefit from IP tracking to prevent suspicious account activity, but only if you convert your Nest account to a Google Account.
 You will need an outlet available to plug the camera into, so keep that in mind when choosing Nest Cam.

-Google Nest Cam Outdoor - Weatherproof Outdoor Camera for Home Security - Surveillance Camera with Night Vision - Control with Your Phone
+Google Nest Cam Outdoor - 1st Generation - Weatherproof Camera - Surveillance Camera with Night Vision - Control with Your Phone

 If you're looking for the most intelligent camera you can find to keep an eye out on the outside of your home, look no further than Nest Cam Outdoor.
 You'll get smart notifications and 24/7 recording with a Nest Aware subscription.